monicadolce/gen_team/README.md

 # gen_team
 gen_team is a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
 Jest unit tests have also been incorporated into the application to make sure the code works properly.
+The index.html file is generated inside the dist folder.

 ## User Story